 “Extreme heat is the leading weather-related cause of death nationally.
-Here in NYC, heat waves are projected to increase in frequency three- to five-fold by 2050, and they are expected to get longer,” says Emily Nobel Maxwell, Cities Director for The Nature Conservancy in New York.
+Here in NYC, heat waves are projected to increase,” says Emily Nobel Maxwell, New York cities director for The Nature Conservancy.
 “We know that areas with more trees and plants are generally cooler, but as we mapped these dynamics across the five boroughs, it became easy to see that trees are not evenly distributed across the city.
 In fact, the most heat vulnerable neighborhoods tend to be low-income communities or communities of color with less tree cover.”

 What’s more, despite the importance of the urban forest and its perennial needs for stewardship, there is no dedicated, long-term funding or committed plan for managing this resource in the years ahead.
 There are also few protections from being cut down for trees on public or private property, and trees face a combination of threats from invasive pests and pathogens to accelerating climate change.

 Our Future: A Healthy and Equitable Urban Forest

 For communities in New York City to thrive, our trees need a clear, coordinated vision and more champions.
 A healthy urban forest makes our city more livable for everyone and helps tackle both the causes and effects of climate change.